Effun-141/Effun-141.github.io/_posts/2021-01-13-Design of a Navigation and Localization System for a Quadruped Bionic Robot.md

 1. Familiarize with the principles and code of an open-source visual SLAM algorithm and replicate it in the quadruped robot (Yushu Technology A1).
 2. Achieve indoor localization accuracy of 5 cm and outdoor localization accuracy of 0.5 m for the robot.
-3. Creat the map ofexperimental scenes.
+3. Creat the map of experimental scenes.

 #### &#128221; Advisor: Prof. Yifei Wu